-The Socrates argument above is used here since it is simple and often used as an example.
+The Socrates argument above is a deductive argument, used here since it is simple and often used as an example.
 In a good deductive argument, the premises are valid, and the conclusion is inferred.
 Notice.
 The argument is sound since the premises are valid, and a conclusion is inferred.
 Notice again, I do not say it is absolute proof that Socrates was mortal.
 However, if the premises are valid and the conclusion is inferred, the conclusion cannot be wrong.

 The form of Socrates's argument is referred to as a syllogism, meaning there are two premises and one conclusion.
 The premises are more likely true than not, and the conclusion is inferred.